Senhaja de Srair language

-Senhaja de Srair ("Senhaja of Srair") is a Northern Berber language.
-It is spoken by the Sanhaja Berbers inhabiting the central part of the Moroccan Rif.
-It is spoken in the Ketama area west of the Tarifit speaking area in eastern Rif.
+Senhaja de Srair or Senhaja Berber (endonym: Ccelḥa or Taṣenhajit; الصنهاجية), is a Northern Berber language spoken by the Senhaja de Srair inhabiting the central part of the Moroccan Rif.
+It is primarily spoken in the districts of Targuist, Ketama, and Bni Boufrah, west of the Tarifit-speaking area in eastern Rif, by approximately 85,000 speakers.

-Despite its speech area, the Sanhaja language belongs to the Atlas branch of Berber.
+Despite its geographical distribution, the language belongs to the Atlas branch of Berber.
 It has also been influenced by the neighbouring Riffian language.